-Get comfy as I’m about to share some golden tips that can help optimize getting your social media content shares.
-But, before jumping into the juicy stuff, let’s talk about what happens in the background when an audience member shares a post across your various social networks.
+But, before jumping into the juicy stuff, let’s talk about what happens in the background when an audience member shares a post across your social networks.

 Your Audiences’ Motivation to Share Content on social media

-The science for what truly motivates people on social media is not fully understood yet.
-However, researchers have observed several psychological triggers that inspire people to become engaged:
+The science of what truly motivates people on social media is not fully understood yet.
+However… researchers have observed several psychological triggers that inspire people to become engaged.
+Here a few:

-It is a powerful feeling to touch many lives via social media accounts, especially in these years of isolation.
+It is a powerful feeling to touch many lives via social media, especially in these years of isolation.

 We are social beings of the Digital Age.
 Nurturing relationships with others through technology is easier than ever!

-Social Media can be utilized to show your support in causes that matter most to you, whether it’s politics or policies.
-You can become an integral part of something greater than yourself by showing support.
+Social Media can be utilized to show your support for causes that matter most to you, whether it’s politics or policies.
+You can become integral to something greater than yourself by showing support.

 Seeing the users’ motivation is a good starting point for creating content that will create an association that inspires users to become more involved with your digital product or service.